WestonSF/ArcGISDataToolkit/ReadMe.md

 #### Geodatabase Documentation
 Documents a geodatabase by exporting feature class, table and domain information to a CSV file.

+#### NZAA ArchSite Data Download
+Downloads archaeological data from the NZAA ArchSite and loads it into a database.

 ## Features